atcbosselut/comet-commonsense/README.md

 bash scripts/classify/classify.sh /path/to/generations_file/without/extension
 ```

-then generations file should be in pickle format
+the generations file should be in pickle format

 <h1> Playing Around in Interactive Mode </h1>